 Born in Columbus, Ohio Nanette Carter spent most of her childhood in Montclair, New Jersey.
 Her first art classes started at the age of six in the Montclair Art Museum.
 She attended Oberlin College majoring in Studio Art and Art History.
 During her junior year she studied abroad in Perugia, Italy, traveling through Europe and Northern Africa.
 Nanette received her MFA at Pratt Institute of Art in Brooklyn, New York.
-Today she is a tenured Associate Adjunct Professor teaching Drawing at Pratt.
+She has recently retired as an Associate Adjunct Professor teaching Drawing at Pratt.

 Over the years Nanette has received several grants which include the New York Foundation for the Arts, National Endowment for the Arts, The Jerome Foundation, The Pollock-Krasner Foundation, The Adolph and Esther Gottlieb Foundation and more.
 She has had international solo exhibitions in Japan, Syria, Cuba and Italy.
 She is now represented by the Berry Campbell Gallery in Chelsea, NY and the Ami Kanoko Gallery in Osaka, Japan.